Beta-deformation in Twistor-String Theory: The B model in projective space

 The B-model is a topological theory, in that being independent of the worldsheet metric and on the Kähler metric $g_{i\bar i}$.
 We can readily see this by rewriting the action as \cite{Hofman}:

 from which we can read the following OPE's:

 The energy-momentum tensor is defined as the variation of the Lagrangian with respect to the metric, and it reads:

 Therefore, from the analysis of the action we did in the previous paragraph, we conclude that the energy momentum tensor is BRST-exact.
 Then, there should be a field $b$, such that $Qb=T$.
-This is the definition of the $b$-ghost and it reads as \cite{Witten-CS}:
+This is the definition of the $b$-ghost, which is given by \cite{Witten-CS}:

 One can eventually return to the global coordinates, by defining the following relation:

 with $P^{\cal I}_z=\Psi_+^{\cal I}$ and $ P^{\cal I}_{\bar z}=\Psi_-^{\cal I}$.
 In such a way that:

 These global coordinates parametrizes the fiber of the tangent bundle (see Appendix \ref{ApxProjective}), and therefore satisfies the following constraints: